sqpat/RealDOOM/README.md

 ###  Broken/unimplemented features (planned to be fixed)
  - sound (will require a 16 bit library)
  - savegames (will require a rewrite of the archive/unarchive code)
- - TitlePic/etc display (requires 65k memory allocations, which is bigger than the 64k that 4 EMS pages requires).
-This can probably be fixed with custom code but isn't a high priority now.

 There are also a lot of hard caps on things like texture size and count, node count, etc, which will probably make many WADs unplayable. oh well.